- Preprimary, Elementary, and Secondary Education Participation

 Nonsectarian Schools that do not have a religious orientation or purpose and are categorized according to program emphasis, provided by respondents, into regular, special emphasis, and special education schools.
 Regular schools are those that have a regular elementary/secondary or early childhood program emphasis.
 Special emphasis schools are those that have a Montessori, vocational/technical, alternative, or special program emphasis.
 Special education schools are those that have a special education program emphasis.

-Public charter school A school providing free public elementary and/or secondary education to eligible students under a specific charter granted by the state legislature or other appropriate authority, and designated by such authority to be a public charter school.
+Public charter school A school providing free public elementary and/or secondary education to eligible students under a specific charter granted by the state legislature or other appropriate authority, and designated by such authority to be a charter school.

 Public school or institution A school or institution controlled and operated by publicly elected or appointed officials and deriving its primary support from public funds.